RevealBi/Documentation/en/developer/general/get-dashboards.md

 Let's take a look at the differences between Reveal SDK and the Reveal app.

 The **Reveal Application** is a self-service business intelligence tool that enables you to make data-driven decisions faster.
-You can create, view and share dashboards with your teams.
+You can create, view and share dashboards in your workspaces.
 And it offers you an identical experience no matter what platform you are on: Web, Desktop, iOS, or Android.
 For further details about the Reveal app, you can access an [**online demo**](https://app.revealbi.io/) or browse the [**Help Documentation**](https://www.revealbi.io/help/).

 With **Reveal SDK** developers can embed Reveal into their applications developed in multiple platforms and technologies.
 And Reveal dashboards can be displayed and even modified by end users.